jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 * Runs at a cycle rate, not quite measurable in time
 * Data does not fade or leak, does not need to be refreshed/recharged

+# L0
+.notes (Martin: Sandybridge also has a L0 instruction cache which is great for hot loops.
+This is an "in core" cache of the last ~1.5K decoded uops (equivalent to 6K macro ops).
+Macro ops have to be decoded into micro ops before being processed.
+Nehalem would use the L1 cache for macro ops decoding all the time.
+Sandybridge caches the uops for a nice perf boost in tight code.)

+* Intel's Sandy Bridge architecture
+* uops are Micro-Ops

 !SLIDE transition=fade
 # L1
 .notes Instructions are generated by the compiler, which knows rules for good code generation.
 Code has predictable patterns, & CPUs are good at recognizing them, helping pre-fetching.
 And spatial and temporal locality is good.